ifm/documentation/GeneralDoc/maxDistNoise.md

 [high maxDistNoise value] -> 0.2

 ### distance noise estimation for black objects
 The distance noise estimation is related to the reflectivity of an object in near infrared (NIR).
 (This is the used spectrum of the active illumination device of the O3R).
-If dark objects / image patches appear black in the amplitude image or don't show in the distance image, it is highly like that they have a low reflectivity coeffient in NIR: see the documentation on min amplitude.
-The consequece of a low reflectivity is an increased noise ratio.
+If dark objects / image patches appear black in the amplitude image or don't show in the distance image, it is highly like that they have a low reflectivity coefficient in NIR: see the documentation on min amplitude.
+The consequence of a low reflectivity is an increased noise ratio.

 [low maxDistNoise value] -> 0.015
 [high maxDistNoise value] -> 0.2